kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 we can just use the same pipeline that we are already using to update the Pod.
 All the test, review, approval, and rollback process can be reused.

-#### Story 2: Migrating Between Storage Providers
+#### Story 2: Shinking the PV by Re-creating PVC

-We decide to switch from home-made local storage to the storage provided by a cloud provider.
+After running our app for a while, we optimize the data layout and reduce the required storage size.
+Now we want to shrink the PVs to save cost.
 We can not afford any downtime, so we don't want to delete and recreate the StatefulSet.
+We also don't have the infrastructure to migrate between two StatefulSets.
 Our app can automatically rebuild the data in the new storage from other replicas.
 So we update the `volumeClaimTemplates` of the StatefulSet, delete the PVC and Pod of one replica, let the controller re-create them, then monitor the rebuild process.
 Once the rebuild completes successfully, we proceed to the next replica.

-#### Story 3: Migrating Between Different Implementations of the Same Storage Provider

-Our storage provider has a new version that provides new features, but can not be upgraded in-place.
-We can prepare some new PersistentVolumes using the new version, but referencing the same disk from the provider as the in-use PVs.
-Then the same update process as Story 2 can be used.
-Although the PVCs are recreated, the data is preserved, so no rebuild is needed.

-#### Story 4: Shinking the PV by Re-creating PVC

-After running our app for a while, we optimize the data layout and reduce the required storage size.
-Now we want to shrink the PVs to save cost.
-The same process as Story 2 can be used.

-#### Story 5: Asymmetric Replicas
+#### Story 3: Asymmetric Replicas

 The storage requirement of different replicas are not identical, so we still want to update each PVC manually and separately.